jrmarco/slotted-table/README.md

   page, // current page - starts at 1
-  rowsPerPage, // maximum number of element per page sortBy, // field to sorty by - default "id" sortType, // ordering type ( asc / desc ) - default "desc" }
+  rowsPerPage, // maximum number of element per page sortBy, // field to sorty by - default "id" sortType, // ordering type ( asc / desc ) - default "desc", all, // flag ( bool ) - request all entries when in server mode }

 // Callback function sample